yadvinderpannu/WebApplication/README.md

 # WebApplication
-Web Application in PHP using Code Ignitor
+Web Application in PHP using Code Ignitor.
 Exported DB file is yoga.sql